pishoyg/coptic/README.md

    - https://github.com/hollygrimm/voice-dataset-creation
    - https://www.phon.ucl.ac.uk/resource/prorec/

-1. Find / design a software to help users collect explanatory images.
+1. Find / design a software to help users collect explanatory images. (p4)

 ### Diplomacy TODO's

-1. Find one or two co-owners of the project. (**p0**)
+1. Find one or two co-owners of the project. (**p1**)

-1. Publicize the project, and find an audience of learners. (**p0**)
+1. Publicize the project, and find an audience of learners. (**p1**)

-1. Find contributors, in coding and data collection. (**p0**)
+1. Find contributors, in coding and data collection. (**p1**)

-1. Look at [tekinged.com](https://tekinged.com/) for inspiration on what you can do for an incubated language.

-1. Survey the field one more time.
-See if there is something else out there that you can integrate. (p2)

-1. Obtain the source file for St. Shenouda The Archimandrite Coptic Society's Simple Bohairic English Dictionary.

-1. Obtain the Naqlun dictionary's data.
-It is poor-quality, but it might be attractive for some learners. (low-priority)

-1. Obtain an updated version of ⲛⲓⲣⲉϥⲤⲁϫⲓ ⲛ̀ⲣⲉⲙⲛ̀Ⲭⲏⲙⲓ's neologisms.

-1. Obtain an updated version of [copticsite.com](https://copticsite.com/)'s dictionary.

 1. Get a cleaner, more recent scan of Dawoud's dictionary.
 Obtain the source file if possible.
 The current scan is low-quality.
-At the same time, it's outdated, and the pages sometimes don't align!
+At the same time, it's outdated, and the pages sometimes don't align! (p3)

+1. Look at [tekinged.com](https://tekinged.com/) for inspiration on what you can do for an incubated language. (p4)

+1. Obtain an updated version of [copticsite.com](https://copticsite.com/)'s dictionary. (p4)

 1. Get a cleaner scan of Crum's dictionary. [coptot]( https://coptot.manuscriptroom.com/) has a nice version.
-Try to obtain it.
+Try to obtain it. (p4)

+1. Obtain the source file for St. Shenouda The Archimandrite Coptic Society's Simple Bohairic English Dictionary. (p4)

+1. Obtain the Naqlun dictionary's data.
+It is poor-quality, but it might be attractive for some learners. (p4)

+1. Survey the field one more time.
+See if there is something else out there that you can integrate. (p4)

 ### Learner Convenience TODO's

-1. Deploy the flashcards on a standalone app. (**p0**, 100+ hours, delegate)
+1. Deploy the flashcards on a standalone app. (**p1**, 100+ hours, delegate)

    This will vastly increase the app's popularity.

-1. Until then, reassess whether Anki is your best bet. (p2, 20 hours, delegate)
+1. Until then, reassess whether Anki is your best bet. (**p1**, 20 hours, delegate)

    Anki has the following limitations.
 Perhaps try to find a platform that doesn't have some of them.
 (Though keep in mind that they are not equally